 One-on-one mental health support for adolescents, teens, and young adults who feel overwhelmed by overthinking, big emotions, and pressure to hold it all together.

-Coaches, Teams, & Sporting Clubs
+Workshops for Teams, & Sporting Clubs

 Care for what matters most

-From anxiety and stress to relationships and life transitions, our specialties reflect the real challenges young people face.
+From anxiety and stress to relationships and life transitions, our services reflect the real challenges young people face.
 We approach each area with care, curiosity, and evidence-based support to help you move forward in ways that feel right for you.

 • Black and white drawing of a person with a bandage on their head.

-For when focus, motivation, and organisation feel like a constant battle.
-We work together to understand your brain, reduce overwhelm, and build strategies that help you feel capable, not constantly behind.
+We work together to understand your brain, reduce overwhelm, and build strategies that help you feel capable, without feeling like you need to hold it all together on your own.

 • A black and white drawing of a stick person with a heart that shows a heart rhythm inside of it.

 For when you love your sport but the pressure, comparison, or fear of failure makes it hard to enjoy.
-We support both your wellbeing and your goals, so you can feel grounded and confident both inside and outside of sport.

 We prefer clarity over mystery